flex-development/JIME-P001/docs/CONTRIBUTING.md

 ## Getting Started

-This project is structured as monorepo and [Lerna](https://lerna.js.org/) with Yarn workspaces.
+This project is structured as a monorepo and uses [Lerna](https://lerna.js.org/) with Yarn workspaces.

 ### Git Configuration